msclmn/Cypress/README.md

 # Cypress Framework Project

 ## Overview
-This repository features an automation portfolio that highlights UI tests for a web application, all implemented using Cypress.
+This repository features an automation portfolio that highlights UI and API tests for a web application, all implemented using Cypress.

 Comprehensive Tests are triggered automatically in GitHub Actions CI/CD whenever a PUSH to main occurs.